Ministers' Compensation & Housing Allowance

 - There are some members of religious orders, ministers, and Christian Science practitioners who have requested and been granted exemption from self-employment tax.

-- There are also members of religious orders who have taken a vow of poverty that are exempt, and ministers who are exempt because they are covered solely by the social security laws of another country under a social security agreement between the United States and that other country.
+- There are also members of religious orders who have taken a vow of poverty that are exempt, and ministers who are exempt because another country alone provides social security coverage for them under the rules of a social security agreement between the United States and that other country.

 - Form 4361 (.pdf), Application for Exemption From Self-Employment Tax for Use by Ministers, Members of Religious Orders and Christian Science Practitioners